GoogleCloudPlatform/nodejs-docs-samples/cloud-tasks/README.md

-This sample shows how to create [Cloud Tasks][cloud-tasks] on [Google App Engine Standard][gae-std] to trigger a [Cloud Function][cloud-func] in order to send an email postcard.
+This sample shows how to create [Cloud Tasks][cloud-tasks] on [Google App Engine Standard][gae-std] to trigger a [Cloud Function][cloud-func] in order to send an postcard email.

 * The App Engine application calls the Cloud Tasks API to add a scheduled task to the queue.